top of page

 In total, Torres had only three attempts on goal, two of which were off target.

-Seventy homeopaths were randomised, of whom 50 completed the trial.
+Seventy homeopaths were randomized, of whom 50 completed the trial.

 Behind them is the authority of the U. N., all of whose members are “peace-loving,” and some of whose members have just engaged in war.